patrickmmartin/errorcodeNX/article.md

 Use of _error_id_ with exception based error handling
 ------------------------------------------------------

-So far, all the previous code examples would have worked equally well _error_id_ were an integral type, however the identity of an _error_id_ is exploitable to provide good answers to a number of issues that can arise with deciding to use exceptions and also maintains the good properties of exception handling.
+So far, all the previous code examples would have worked almost as well if _error_id_ were an integral type, however the identity of an _error_id_ is exploitable to provide good answers to a number of issues that can arise with deciding to use exceptions and also maintains the good properties of exception handling.

 Not everyone uses exceptions, and not everyone has used exceptions well; to be fair there has been a history of dubious prior art in this area.
 All the following are real world examples of code that went to production, or can be found in patent submissions, etc. The names of the guilty parties have been removed while we await the expiry of any relevant statutes.
 * ```throw 99```